Learning to Adopt Generative AI: Model

 As outlined in the previous section, individuals' choices of tools are influenced by their perceived utility of each option \textit{prior} to making a decision.
 This also aligns with the technology adoption literature, which emphasizes the importance of perception in the adoption of newly launched technologies \citep{ma2024exploring, venkatesh2003user}.
 Given that stochastic shocks ($\varepsilon_{it0}$ and $ \varepsilon_{it1}$) affecting consumers' decisions are known to consumers by definition \citep{zheng2020optimizing, train2009discrete}, the perceived utility can be represented as follows.

 Here $I_{it}$ represents all the information available to the user $i$ until period $t$ that can help them form perceptions of the utility of the two options for themselves.

 Since traditional search engines have been available for an extended period, individuals are already familiar with them, and their beliefs are assumed to have stabilized \textit{prior} to the observation period.
-Consequently, similar to other Bayesian learning models \citep{zheng2020optimizing}, the perceived representative utility of the outside option $E[c | I_{it}]$ is assumed to be constant for consumers \textit{a priori} and is \textit{not} influenced by new information.
+Consequently, similar to other Bayesian learning models \citep{zheng2020optimizing}, the perceived representative utility of the outside option $E[c_i | I_{it}]$ is assumed to be constant for consumers \textit{a priori} and is \textit{not} influenced by new information.

 In contrast, the utility of the newly introduced ChatGPT is less certain to users, resulting in a dynamic update of their belief $E[u_{it1} | I_{it}]$ over time as they gather more information and experience with the tool.
 Following the Bayesian learning literature \citep{wang2024identification, erdem1996decision}, we assume that prior to any direct experience with ChatGPT, individuals possess some prior information regarding the representative utility of using ChatGPT, which is modeled as following a normal distribution $N(v_{0}, \sigma_0^2)$.
-The individual perceives that the actual representative utility $v_i$ is drawn from this distribution, where the mean of this distribution represents the mean perception $v_{0}$. $v_{0}$ may differ from the actual value $v_i$ to capture potential biases in perception.
+The individual perceives that the actual representative utility $v_i$ is drawn from this distribution, where the mean of this distribution represents the mean perception $v_{0}$. $v_{0}$ may differ from the actual value $v_i$, which can reflect the initial skepticism about ChatGPT's representative utility.
+Users who are more skeptical may begin with a lower $v_{0}$, leading to a larger gap with the true representative utility $v_{0}$ and requiring a longer belief-updating process to converge toward the true representative utility.
 The variance $\sigma_0^2$, on the other hand, reflects the level of uncertainty in individuals' perceptions: all else being equal, a larger variance indicates greater uncertainty about their expected representative utility, making individuals more influenced by incoming information.
 Therefore, at period $0$, the individual's mean expectation $E[v_i | I_{i0}]$ and the variance of such mean expectation $\sigma_{i0}^2$ can be expressed as:

 When users actually use ChatGPT, they gain first-hand experience regarding the utility derived from ChatGPT, thereby updating their beliefs about $v_i$ and the associated uncertainty.
 Consistent with the Bayesian learning framework, we denote the information obtained from such experiences as a signal $s_{itk}$, where individual $i$ uses ChatGPT at the $k$-th time during period $t$ \citep{erdem1996decision}.
 These signals are informative but inherently noisy, due to either variability in the actual representative utility or users' subjective perception processes \citep{zheng2020optimizing}.
 To maintain a conjugate update process \citep{van2021bayesian, degroot2005optimal}, we leverage the properties of normal distributions and assume that the signal follows a normal distribution \citep{wang2024identification}: